Our 3 Week Southern Thailand itinerary

 Day 11: Travel to Koh Tao

 Getting to Koh Tao requires a minivan transfer to the harbor of Surat Thani, followed by a ferry ride through the Gulf of Thailand.
 We also arranged this via our hotel.

 There’s only one ferry departure per day, and it’s in the morning, so you’ll have to leave Khao Sok very early.
-Our minivan picked us up at around 6.30 AM, made a few stops in the village to pick up other travellers and we were off to Surat Thani.
+Our minivan picked us up at around 6.30 AM, made a few stops in the village to pick up other travelers and we were off to Surat Thani.